FAQ

 Getting Started

 Carriers pay a nominal annual listing fee to make AEUs available on the platform.
-For each AEU sale, Laneway receives a 10% commission — whether the seller is you initially listing the space or the shipper reselling and filling your slot.
+For each AEU transaction, Laneway receives a commission.

 The Basics

-An AEU (Allocation Equivalent Unit) is a tradable loading guarantee for a specific service, week, and trade lane.
+An AEU (Allocation Equivalent Unit) is a tradable loading guarantee for a specific service, week, and equipment type.
 You pay a fee to confirm your slot.
-If your plans change, you can resell the reservation to another shipper rather than simply forfeiting it.
+If you don't use it, you forfeit the fee.
 If the carrier rolls your cargo, the carrier pays a penalty.

 Yes.
 AEUs live alongside your existing carrier contracts, not in place of them.
 You can only book using AEUs with carriers you already have a commercial relationship with, on lanes covered by your agreement.
 Laneway doesn't replace your contracts — it unbundles the space component so you can manage it separately.